-- You will complete forms obtained from the Internal Revenue Service (IRS) so that you can get most of the taxes refunded to you at the end of the tax (calendar) year that you worked.
+- You will complete forms obtained from the Internal Revenue Service (IRS) to get most of the taxes refunded to you at the end of the calendar year that you worked.

 - Social Security

 *After receiving your first paycheck, make sure the 3 above taxes have not

 been taken out of your paycheck.
 If you see any deductions under words “FICA”, “SS” or “Soc Sec”, or “Medicare” or “Med”, or “FUTA”, then the employer has made a mistake.
 You should speak to the employer about this since the law is different for J-1 students and the employer may be unaware that you are exempt from these three taxes.
 Go to http://www.irs.gov

 for IRS Publication 519 which explains this exemption.

 W-4 Form: Employee’s Withholding Allowance Certificate